 Included with every StreamSpot streaming plan is a custom, standalone Roku Channel.
 A custom Roku channel allows you to promote your own channel containing your live and categorized on-demand content.
 This means your viewers who own a Roku device can now search in the channel store for your venue name and have easy access to all live and on-demand content.

-The images you submit must match the exact size and file type required.
+The branding/images you submit must match the exact size and file type required.
 Roku will reject any image not sized to the exact specifications listed.

 Splash Screen (1920 x 1080 JPEG or PNG file)